postmanlabs/labs-docs/CONTRIBUTING.md

 ### To Use the Dynamic Blog Posts Feature

-1. For internal Postman contributors, you need to get the `.env.development` file from Marketign Engineering, and place in root of local Learning Center (.gitignore will keep it from getting checked in).
+#### For internal Postman contributors

+You need to get the `.env.development` file from Marketign Engineering, and place in root of local Learning Center (.gitignore will keep it from getting checked in).

 * If you do not have this file or are an external contributor, the app will still build, but the Recent Blogs section in right sidebar will be hidden / blank (this is expected behavior).
 * `.env.development` file is for internal use only.

-2. **When updating from hardcoded blog links to dynamic:** Open doc file .md that you want to edit right sidebar, and look for `contectual_links` in frontmatter.
+#### When updating from hardcoded blog links to dynamic:

+Open doc file .md that you want to edit right sidebar, and look for `contectual_links` in frontmatter.
 Look for presence of existing recent Blogs posts like:

 ~~~~
 - type: subtitle